judo347/AAU-Notes/6-Semester/VIT - Theory of Science/0001 - deliverable.md

 From the text, it seems that Bob might have not contributed “enough” to be considered co-author.
 If this is the case, Bob should have refused to have his name on the paper as a co-author.
 Furthermore, since the results that Anna provided had nothing to do with Bob at all, he should not be co-author.
 Anna might have also acted irresponsible, since she willingly let Bob co-author, even when he might have not contributed.

 **What actions should be taken in the present situation, if any?**
 Nothing can be done.
-Anna willingly let Bob join
+Anna willingly let Bob join.

 **Case C Publication Practices:**
 **If the experiments are part of a series, are Paula and her students justified in not publishing them together?**